Electronically-controlled one- and two-qubit gates for transmon quasicharge qubits: Dynamics

 where $\delta H_{if}$ is the matrix element of $\delta \tilde{H}/w'$ between $\ket{i}$ and $\ket{f}$.
 The energies of $\ket{i}$ and $\ket{f}$ are $E_{i}$ and $E_{f}$, respectively, and $S(\omega)$ is the power spectrum of $w'(t)$.
 To compute the leakage rate, we take the states $\ket{i}$ in $\mathcal{H}_{\rm MT}$ (see \cref{app:leakage} for the full definition) and the states $\ket{f}$ in the orthogonal compliment $\mathcal{H}_{\rm MT}^{\perp}$ in $\mathcal{H}$.
 The total qubit leakage out of a given computational state $\ket{i}$ is computed by summing $\Gamma_{i\to f}$ over all states $\ket{f}$.

 The definitions of $\ket{i}$ and $\ket{f}$ along with the details of this computation are given in \cref{app:leakage}.
-The outcome is \cref{eq:leakage-full} which may be evaluated numerically to estimate the leakage rate out of $\mathcal{H}_{\rm MT}$ for arbitrary model parameters and noise profiles provided the noise is stationary and local to the junction.
-Of particular interest is how the leakage rate out of the initial state $\ket{\tilde{\psi}_{0}} \otimes \ket{\Omega}$ scales with length of the chain.
+The outcome is \cref{eq:leakage-full} which may be evaluated numerically to estimate the leakage rate out of states in $\mathcal{H}_{\rm MT}$ for arbitrary model parameters and noise profiles provided the noise is stationary and local to the junction.
+Of particular interest is how the leakage rate out of the initial state $\ket{\tilde{\psi}_{0}} \otimes \ket{\Omega}$ scales with the length of the chain.
 This leakage rate $\Gamma_{0}(L)$, in the case of Gaussian distributed white noise, is plotted against chain length in \cref{fig:leakage}.
 Note that leakage curves for parameters away from the sweet spot (orange and green) should not be trusted for chains of length $L < 5$ (see \cref{app:leakage}).

 \Cref{fig:leakage} demonstrates that, when the chains are in the topological phase, the leakage rate is essentially constant with increasing chain length.
-This suggests that the Rabi oscillations demonstrated in \cref{sec:unitary-dynamics} persist in parameter regimes away from the fine-tuned case considered.
+This suggests that the Rabi oscillations demonstrated in \cref{sec:unitary-dynamics} persist in parameter regimes away from the fine-tuned case simulated in \cref{sec:unitary-dynamics}.

-While the leakage rate is constant in system parameters, it is seen from \cref{eq:fermi-golden-rule} that the leakage rate scales linearly in the strength of the noise.